SpatialVisVR: An Immersive, Multiplexed Medical Image Viewer With Contextual Similar-Patient Search: Methods

 Overall, the multi-window setup in SpatialVisVR enhances pathologists' workflow and diagnostic decision-making by providing diverse data examination, critical insights, and a more efficient diagnostic process.
-An overview of of the interface depicted in the \ref{frames}.
+An overview of the interface depicted in Fig. \ref{frames}.\\